tinymce/openai-proxy-reference-implementation/docs/docs.md

 ## Component 3: the integrator authentication endpoint

-The nodejs server provides an [`/jsonwebtoken`](../example-app/index.js#L57) endpoint which can be used to generate a signed JSON Web Token authorizing the request.
+The nodejs server provides a [`/jsonwebtoken`](../example-app/index.js#L57) endpoint which can be used to generate a signed JSON Web Token authorizing the request.

 This is called by the example-app and then included in the `authorization` header with the request to the envoy proxy.

-The envoy proxy then [validates this JWT](../config/webapp.rego#L25) as part of the request processing to ensure that the caller is authorized before forwarding the request to OpenAI.
+The envoy proxy then [validates this JWT](../config/webapp.rego#L25) as part of the request processing.
+This ensures the caller is authorized before forwarding the request to OpenAI.

-This could also be implemented by passing the session cookie to the proxy and having the proxy call the `/authenticated` endpoint.
+Alternatively, implement this by passing the session cookie to the proxy and having the proxy call the `/authenticated` endpoint.

-In this example application, this authentication component has been simplified to illustrate the allow and reject states, for example a dummy database with hardcoded credentials is used instead of a real database and the JWT is signed with a shared secret rather than a public/private certificate pair.
+In this example application, the authentication component has been simplified to illustrate the allow and reject states.
+For example, a dummy database with hardcoded credentials is used instead of a real database.
+As well, the JWT is signed with a shared secret rather than a public/private certificate pair.

 A production configuration must be tailored to the application’s production authentication requirements.